dale-forrister/UT_Metabolomics_Pipeline/README.md

 conda activate ~/conda-envs/met-pipe-dev
 mamba install seaborn==0.13.2

-## 4. Instructions to specifc parts of the metabolomics pipeline
+## Instructions for specifc parts of the metabolomics pipeline

 ### Part 1: Sample Metadata and Setting up a UPLC Run: